 This particular tutorial that I’m sharing with you is for indoor use only.
 This is built out of plywood and painted to make it look like metal.
 If you allow this to sit outside, even in a covered area, you run the risk of it warping and not holding up over time.
 Inside, you’re good to go!
 I’ll get more into my trick for planting inside the planter at the end of this post.
-I’ve already kept some of you waiting for months for this tutorial, so let’s get this DIY party started!

-The very first thing you need to do is determine the size you want your planter box when it comes to the width, height, and depth.
-For example, ours is 58″ W x 36″ H x 12 D. The great thing about building your own planter box is that you can build a size that will work best for the space you’re putting it in.
+For example, ours is 58″ W x 36″ H x 12 D. The great thing about building your own indoor planter box is that you can build a size that will work best for the space you’re putting it in.

 Once you have your measurements, you’ll start building the frame of the planter box.
 You’ll be using 2 x 2 pieces of lumber for the frame.
 Start with the front and back walls of the planter box.
-Using a miter saw, cut the 2 x 2 side pieces to your desired height and the top and bottom pieces to your desired width.
-Important: Whatever width you decide on, subtract the width of your side pieces.
-You have to factor in the side pieces to your overall width since you’ll be attaching them to your top and bottom pieces. otherwise, you may get a planter box that is 4 inches too wide.
+Using a miter saw, cut the 2 x 2 vertical side pieces to your desired height and the top and bottom pieces to your desired width.

-Attach the 2 x 2 pieces together by drilling a hole in the left and right side of the top and bottom piece using a Kreg Jig tool.
 Apply wood glue on the end of each top and bottom piece that you just drilled.
 Starting with the top piece, line it up to the side pieces so that they are flush at the top.
 Drill a screw through the hole into the side piece of lumber.
 You’ll do this on both sides and then repeat for the bottom piece.

-Now, imagine building this huge planter and filling the entire thing with dirt.
+Now, imagine building this large indoor planter and filling the entire thing with dirt.
 Yup, not going to happen.
 Instead, we’re going to build a shelf about a foot down from the top of the planter box.
 This way we get the visual effect of a large planter box but a smaller section to place our plants in.
-From the top of each frame you just built, measure down 12 inches.

 Now using the 1 x 2 lumber, you’ll cut a piece that goes the width of the interior side of the side pieces for each frame.
 Attach the board at the 12-inch mark using the same method of wood glue, the Kreg jig, and a screw on each side.
 Make sure the board you’re attaching is flush with the outer edge of the side pieces and that the Kreg jig holes are facing the inside part of your planter box.
 Repeat for both frames.